ioBroker/ioBroker.repositories/README.md

 *already required for latest repository*

-* Adapter needs to be available as package on npm
+1. Adapter needs to be available as package on npm.
+See (How to publish on npm)[#how-to-publish-on-npm]
+2. bluefox must be added as owner to npm package.
+(Why and how to do that.)[#add-owner-to-packet]
-* Adapter needs to have a README.md with description, detail information and changelog.
+3. Adapter needs to have a README.md with description, detail information and changelog.
 English is mandatory.
 Other languages are welcome.
+See [Example of README.md](#example-of-readme-md)
-* Adapter must have a predefined license.
+4. Adapter must have a predefined license.
-* Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
+5. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
 More information in Forum from apollon77 (Just take from other adapters the samples)
-* Define one of the types in io-package.json
+6. Define one of the types in io-package.json
-* Include "author" in io-package.json and "authors" in io-package.json
+7. Include "author" in io-package.json and "authors" in io-package.json

 ### Requirements for adapter to get added to the stable repository